MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 You can also use variables in [branching rules](create-branching-rule.md), survey invitations sent through email, and while embedding a survey in a webpage.

 > [!NOTE]
-> You can't add variables in statements for Likert questions.
+> For Likert questions, you must enter the variable name manually.

 **To add variables in survey elements**